 Hi!
-Here’s Aurelien, the french guy from Nantes.
-I was looking for a two-months internship in a digital agency somewhere in Europe and this is where I got: Brasov.
+Here's Aurelien, the french guy from Nantes.
+I was looking for a two-month internship in a digital agency somewhere in Europe, and this is where I got: Brasov.
 Where exactly?
 High Contrast.
 Why?
-Because it’s been a journey of two years since I started to catch feelings for design, without giving up on my first love, technology.
+Because it's been a journey of two years since I started to catch feelings for design without giving up on my first love, technology.
 And now I put them together and go on this agency life adventure.
 Hurray!

 Mostly, a story about curiosity

-I was looking for an Internship of two months in web design and I also wanted to improve my English.
+I was looking for an Internship of two months in web design, and I also wanted to improve my English.
 How could I hit them both?
-Searching for digital agencies all over Europe, up to adopt me.
-So I searched on Google Maps ”design agencies ready to babysit interns and make them learn some things about the daily struggle of a designer’s life”.
-High Contrast was one of the first agencies to respond to me positively and have a match with.
-Moreover, Romania was totally unknown to me so it was a lucky strike to be immersed in a new culture and learn design from a different point of view at the same time.
+By searching for digital agencies all over Europe, up to adopt me.
+So I searched on Google Maps" design agencies ready to babysit interns and make them learn some things about the daily struggle of a designer's life".
+High Contrast was one of the first agencies to respond to me positively and match me.
+Moreover, Romania was unknown to me, so it was a lucky strike to be immersed in a new culture and learn design from a different point of view at the same time.